-Naive scaling of raw joint coordinates can severely disrupt the structural integrity of the skeletal topology.
-To simulate actions performed by subjects of varying body sizes without inducing semantic distortion, we apply scaling operations directly in the bone vector space.
-We first decompose the skeleton into independent bone vectors and sample random scaling factors $s_{G}$ uniformly from the range $[0.85, 1.15]$ ($s_{\text{min}}=0.85$ and $s_{\text{max}}=1.15$).
-These factors are then applied to the bone lengths, ensuring their directional unit vectors $\hat{v}$ are fully preserved.
-The final joint coordinates are then iteratively reconstructed in topological order starting from the root joint trajectory.
+Naive scaling of raw joint coordinates can distort local skeleton structure.
+We instead operate in bone-vector space.
+Each bone is decomposed into a direction and a length, and random scaling factors $s_G\sim\mathcal{U}(0.85,1.15)$ are applied to bone lengths while preserving bone directions.
+Joint coordinates are then reconstructed in topological order from the root joint trajectory.